merhametsize/merhametsize/README.md

 - 🔭 I’m currently working on:
   * Critical heat flux prediction in nuclear reactors at [CEA Saclay, France](https://www.cea.fr/english/Pages/Welcome.aspx)
-  * The prototype of an indie videogame as a composer and sound designer
+  * The prototype of an indie videogame as a composer and sound designer, [Komoru](https://thefenixcode.itch.io/komoru)
   * My personal music project
 - 🌱 I’m currently learning: Turkish, Finnish, Romanian (very slowly) and trying to further improve my French
 - ⚡ Fun fact: I am a distant relative of the pope and I speak Piedmontese